+— I have covered dermal papilla cells and dermal sheath cup cells a number of times on this blog.
 A new study from Japan finds that damaged hair follicles (such as those in androgenic alopecia) have restoration potential that is enhanced by transplantation of cultured dermal papilla cells (DPCs) and dermal sheath cells (DSCs).
 A mixture of DPCs and DSCs was more effective than isolated transplantation of each cell type.
 The experiment was done in rats.

-A great article on how we will end organ donation shortages.
+— A great article on how we will end organ donation shortages.

-It would not surprise me at all if all these hair cloning and hair multiplication type procedures that are currently largely being tested on rats will end up being tested on human guinea pigs in countries such as Trinidad & Tobago well before human testing is approved in the US or even in Japan.
+It would not surprise me at all if all these hair cloning and hair multiplication type procedures that are currently largely being tested on rats will end up being tested on human guinea pigs.
+In countries such as Trinidad & Tobago, well before human testing is approved in the US or Japan.